enspirit/finitio-rb/README.md

 ## About representations

-The `Rep` representation function mapping Q types to ruby classes is as
+The `Rep` representation function mapping *Finitio* types to ruby classes is as follows:
-follows:

 ```ruby
 # Any type is represented by Ruby's Object class